 7. Consumption metrics, billing units

-Managing the consumption metrics for SaaS applications presents a unique challenge for planning organization-wide SaaS management.
+Managing the consumption metrics for SaaS applications presents a unique challenge for planning organization-wide SaaS management and is another critical piece of the agreement checklist.
 What is a SaaS application consumption metric?
 Any unit of value that commands pricing and has a predetermined limit or capacity.
 Identifying these pricing units is essential for tracking and containing costs.

 Examples of common consumption metrics include application-specific units of value such as